Dunoon and beyond itinerary

 Dunoon is a lively place, with shops, restaurants and coffee shops aplenty.
 The town has a thriving cultural scene.
 Lots of artists live in the area and there are a number of galleries in the town, while Burgh Hall hosts some fascinating exhibitions.
 There’s also a good amount of history and heritage to explore.
 Castle House Museum, set in gardens opposite Dunoon Pier, is well worth a visit.
 Dunoon is surrounded by large tracts of forest that are great for walking and biking.
 The 20k Corlarach Loop starts at Bishop’s Glen and takes you through Corlarach Forest.

 The next stage of your journey takes you along the shores of Loch Long passing the coastal communities of Kilmun, Blairmore and Strone along to Ardentinny.
 At Kilmun visit the Argyll Mausoelum, which was built in 1790 to house the remains of the Dukes and Earls of Argyll.
 Take a walk in Kilmun Aboretum, home to more than 150 tree species from around the world.
-At Blairmore check out the lovely gallery and Victorian Pier, before continuing onto Ardentinny where there’s a beach and woodland walks.
+Make sure to enjoy a pitstop at The Blairmore and Victorian Pier, before continuing onto Ardentinny where there’s a beach and woodland walks.

 At Ardentinny take the old drove road to cut across to Whistlefield on the shores of Loch Eck and stop in at the Inn.
 It’s a stunning drive, through wild and rugged scenery.
 Follow the road along the shore of Loch Eck back to Dunoon, stopping at Benmore Botanic Garden on the way.
 This world-famous garden is a joy to behold, with its magnificent mountainside setting.
 Just across the road is Puck’s Glen, where you can walk up an enchanting gorge past tumbling waterfalls to a magnificent viewpoint.

 From Dunoon, you can extend your journey south to Toward Point and continue along the shores of Loch Striven to visit the tiny communities of Port Lamont and Inverchaolain.